 Whilst climbing Castle Ridge your team will be attached to one rope.
 We believe the safest way to climb in this style which is often referred to as ‘moving together’ is to keep the ratios low which means no more than two people climbing with one of our experienced instructors.
 The price includes the use of harness and helmets plus the use of all technical equipment such as ropes and hardware.
-If you have a bigger team, get in touch.
+If you have a bigger team requiring an aditional mountain guide, get in touch.
 We believe we are very competitive on price.

 A guided ascent of Castle Ridge

-As the day of your ascent of Castle Ridge approaches your instructor will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
-At which time you can agree to a suitable morning meet time and inform them of any kit requirements you have.
+As the day of your ascent of Castle Ridge approaches your guide will be in contact to discuss any final arrangements and discuss the prevailing weather forecast.
+At which point you can agree to a suitable time to meet in the morning and inform them of any kit requirements you have.

 (Example itinerary base on previous participants)

 0830 – You will be collected from your accommodation if it is within a few miles of Ben Nevis.
-Alternatively, you will meet your instructor at Torlundy.
+Alternatively, you will meet your guide at Torlundy.

 0845 – Conditions and group ambitions will dictate whether you start walking from Torlundy North Face carpark or drive up a forestry track to a slightly higher carpark.